The Ultimate Burglary Prevention Guide

 - Locks are a necessity.
 They are the most important means of protecting your property.
 It is important to have a security survey to ascertain the best locks for your individual property.
 Consideration should be given to all windows, door and even gates in the grounds of the property.
 Most locksmiths offer a free security survey.
 It is important to be thorough.

-- Grilles – the look of a grille, whether fixed or collapsible, can be extremely intimidating to an intruder.
+- Grilles – the look of a grille or front door security gates, whether fixed or collapsible, can be extremely intimidating to an intruder.
 They are unlikely to even attempt access when they see these.
 Especially if paired with high security locks.

 Some people are reluctant to consider Grilles because they expect them to be an eyesore.
 At IKS we take pride in installing security grilles which complement the look of a property.